allotmentandy/laravel54/readme.md

 This is a demo application to show off some of the features of Laravel 5.4 that i have made.
 It has the following features

-- Private Jet system for importing data using commands
+- Private Jet system for importing data using artisan commands
+- API version of the planes database
-- londinium website directory system
+- website directory system manager to output static html site
 - jquery examples
+- vue.js examples
 - rss feeds to download laravel jobs and news from feeds
 - guzzle command to download html
 - import command to parse downloaded html